 (0:48) Mark begins by defining Custom Affinity Audiences as more like a TV-style audience.
 They are much broader than Custom Intent Audiences.
 Custom Affinity will target a larger and wider audience group where as Custom Intent is much more specific.

 With both Custom Affinity and Custom Intent you are asking Google to target people through using a list of keywords or URL’s you yourself have chosen.

 The significant difference between the two is that with Custom Affinity you are telling Google I want to reach an audience who have searched for keywords like “these” or visiting URLs like “these”.
 With Custom Intent Audiences you are asking Google to target people who have Specifically searched for these keywords or Specifically visited these URLs.

 If you are familiar with remarketing or retargeting from your own business than you will be aware that you can create an entire list of audiences based on people who have previously visited your own website or you can target audiences who have just visited a specific URL.
 Custom Intent follows a similar principle.

 (2:25) In an example Mark likens this process of owning a doughnut making machine business.
-With Custom Intent Audiences you would be specifically targeting an audience who have visited your competitors website and/or viewed articles around doughnut making machines.
-With this type of campaign you will be directly focusing on people actively looking into this topic.
+With Custom Intent Audiences you would be specifically targeting an audience who have visited your competitors’ websites and/or viewed articles around doughnut making machines.
+With Custom Intent, you will be targeting an audience actively researching this topic.